hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 Let me know timing and your route when the time comes.
 Would be great to see you.

 [16:50:19](#0l410bd6KCBsSwC7TgFIbpIg_z18JkdA5OWsZGAWZNs) <Respectech (Respectech)>:
 Looks like it is 45 hours of road time if we bypass Boise, and 46 hours if we go through Boise.
-I'll see if I can sell Rosemary on the idea of an extra hour on the road. Ì†ΩÌ∏ú
+I'll see if I can sell Rosemary on the idea of an extra hour on the road. üòú

 [16:54:44](#Sbz1V3X6C7hLPiWl0pEniX2k_cRrwCKos5J68-fwyFs) <greggirwin (Gregg Irwin)>:
 I can come to you as well, if it's not too far.
 We can talk more privately.